It’s no secret that recruiters are under pressure to bring the best candidates to the right companies.

 - Change your profile picture to a professional-looking image

 - Add connections associated with your dream position

 - Regularly contribute stories and comments to get noticed

 Each social network will have it’s own best practices for optimizing profiles to attract the right following.
 However, your LinkedIn profile is the most crucial.

-Message your existing contacts and get them to send you endorsements for your careers skills.
+Message your existing contacts and get them to send you endorsements for your career skills.
 If you have any past managers or bosses in your network, approach them for a positive testimonial.
-Word of mouth referrals have a powerful influence on people.
+Word of mouth referrals has a powerful influence on people.